MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Remove-WorkgroupCluster.md

 ## DESCRIPTION

-The Remove-WorkgroupCluster function removes a workgroup cluster.
+The `Remove-WorkgroupCluster` cmdlet removes a workgroup cluster.

 ## EXAMPLES